-Attendance: Zoom Only
+Attendance: In Person + Zoom

-Continuing Education: 3 CE Credits Available
+Continuing Education: 2 CE Credits Available

 The lecture will be followed by a book signing!